sudo-project/sudo/docs/TROUBLESHOOTING.md

 #### Sudo compiles and installs successfully but when I try to run it I get:

+    The "no new privileges" flag is set, which prevents sudo from running as root.
+If sudo is running in a container, you may need to adjust the container configuration to disable the flag.

+> Sudo was run by a process that has the Linux "no new privileges"
+> flag set.
+This causes the set-user-ID bit to be ignored when running
+> an executable, which will prevent sudo from functioning.
+The most
+> likely cause for this is running sudo within a container that sets
+> this flag.
+Check the documentation to see if it is possible to
+> configure the container such that the flag is not set.

+#### Sudo compiles and installs successfully but when I try to run it I get:

     /usr/local/bin/sudo must be owned by uid 0 and have the setuid bit set

 > Sudo must be set-user-ID root to do its work.
 Either `/usr/local/bin/sudo`